Found an Orphaned or Injured Baby Wild Animal?

 - Baby opossums

-Baby opossums are born as embryos, barely larger than a bee, and spend about two months nursing within their mother’s pouch.
+Baby opossums are born as embryos, barely larger than a bee, and spend about two months nursing in their mother’s pouch.
 When they get to be about 3-4 inches long and start riding around on her back, they may fall off without her noticing.
-As a general rule, if an opossum found alone is over 7 inches long (not including the tail), he’s old enough to be on his own; if less than 7 inches long (not including the tail), he is an orphan, and you should contact a licensed wildlife rehabilitator.
+As a general rule, if an opossum is over 7 inches long (not including the tail), he’s old enough to be on his own; if he’s less than 7 inches long (not including the tail), he is an orphan, and you should contact a licensed wildlife rehabilitator.

 - Baby raccoons